-The Genoa Town committee sought the refurbishment of the Genoa tennis courts which have fallen into disrepair.
+The Genoa Town committee is investigating the refurbishment of the Genoa tennis courts which have fallen into disrepair.
 The tennis courts were part of the social fabric of the Genoa district with the Nan Bridle Cup being a regular hard-fought competition.
-The roots of a nearby poplar emerged beneath the surface of the courts and the court surfaces themselves were in poor condition.
+The roots of a nearby poplar have emerged beneath the surface of the courts and the court surfaces themselves are in poor condition.
 In addition to repairing root damage and resurfacing, a root barrier will be necessary.

-- Funding of \$184,617 for the Genoa Tennis Courts refurbishment was been made available through the LER grant program. - The refurbishment of Genoa Tennis courts has been completed and an opening event held in June 2022.
+Funding of \$184,617 for the Genoa Tennis Courts refurbishment has been made available through the LER grant program.